A stimulating discussion. Mind-blowing graphical lectures!

-He shared a great deal about the language between humans, machines and environments, the idea of melting between physical space and virtual reality.
-He usually works on the streets with wires and cables augmenting and plugging another reality into the real world scenario.
+He shared a great deal about the language between humans, machines, and environments, the idea of melting between physical space and virtual reality.
+He usually works on the streets with wires and cables augmenting and plugging another reality into the real-world scenario.

 ‘Architecture is judged by the eyes that see, by the heads that turn, and the legs that walk.
 ‘Architecture is not a synchronic phenomenon but a successive one, made up of pictures adding themselves one to the other, following each other in time and space, like music’ – Le Corbusier.

-At one point of time, Refik was driven by the dream that awakened on the Bilbao Museum by Frank Gehry.
+At one point in time, Refik was driven by the dream that awakened on the Bilbao Museum by Frank Gehry.
 He installed ideas on a mock-up model that made him present it to his hero, Architect Gehry himself, who appreciated his idea of simulation on top of his masterpiece.
 His dream came true from many collaborations that helped him raise the curtains to a breath-taking show at Bilbao.

 ‘Information consists of differences that make a difference’ – Edward Tufte.